You're a Champion

-Kempton Park has its own train station, and at the finish of the full trek there is a free shuttle bus to Brighton train station which runs once an hour.
+Kempton Park has its own train station and at the finish of the trek there is a free shuttle bus to Brighton train station which runs once an hour.

 The route is a mix of tarmac paths, riverside paths and gravel and loose stone trails.
 We suggest light weight waterproof walking shoes for these types of surfaces, but you may find it useful to try different types of foot wear during your training to see what suits you best.